The mat is our best tool. We will do the most here.

 Laying ourselves on the mat gives us full support to feel our way in and open our backs.
 We move gently.

 We look at screens and hold still too much.
 Our shoulders become less mobile.
+We can feel our shoulder blades move against the mat, focus, and feel what we need.

 We express tension in your faces, and it distracts us even though unaware of our grimace.
 Learn to feel your face relax to notice and let go of tension.
 This helps us feel and focus elsewhere.